goschtl/zope/Sandbox/philikon/zopeproject/trunk/README.txt

   ``buildout.cfg``.
 That way, buildout will always check for newer versions of eggs online.
 If, for example, you have outdated versions of your dependencies in your shared eggs directory, this switch will force the download of newer versions.
+Note that you can always edit ``buildout.cfg`` to change this behaviour in an existing project area, or you can invoke ``bin/buildout`` with the ``-n`` option.

 ``--svn-repository=REPOS``
   This option will import the project directory and the files in it